Who we are

 We are an independent micro perfumery based in London and we've been hand-making scents since 2011.
 We create all our perfumes in small batches of 50-200 bottles at our studio in West London.
 Our perfumes are inspired by a place or a person at a certain moment, and created by our perfumer, Sarah McCartney (who isn't related to any of the other more famous McCartneys but she does get asked quite often).

 We'd like to make our world a lovelier place; we're starting with the small space around us and working outwards.
 4160 Tuesdays stands out from other niche fragrance brands not just because it’s British, creative, witty and pioneering, but also as an indie house handmaking all our fragrances, we're unusually affordable.
-We want everyone who’s interested in fragrance to be able to try them; they're appreciated by people with a sense of adventure, willing to push their fragrance boundaries.
-Our perfumes are stocked in a small but lovely collection of online stores and shops around the world.
+We want everyone who’s interested in fragrance to be able to try them.
+Our perfumes are appreciated by people with a sense of adventure, willing to push their fragrance boundaries.
+They are stocked in a small but lovely collection of online stores and shops around the world.

 - 2016 Best indie fragrance in the EauMG awards for Dirty Honey.